/api/transactions/export

 400 Bad Request

-Returned when the amount parameter is invalid.
+Returned when a required parameter is missing or invalid.

 {